 Let me start off by stating that saying no to sugar will be challenging.
 It will take a drastic lifestyle change and a willingness to truly examine your food choices.
-But it will also be worth the hard work as you when you realize that sugar consumption no longer controls your life.
+But it will also be worth the hard work when the work pays off and sugar consumption no longer controls you.

 Wondering if you have an unhealthy relationship with sugar?
 You can start by answering the following question, to see if it gives you some clues.

 - Do you find yourself eating sugary foods even when you are not hungry?